Study Abroad Program Overview

-Research areas include bioengineering, biology (molecular, cellular, developmental), chemistry, chemical engineering, computer engineering, computer science, materials, and physics.
+Students apply to engage in a two-month full-time internship at one of 21 biomedical science, physical science and engineering research institutes.
+Research areas include bioengineering, biology (molecular, cellular, developmental), chemistry, chemical engineering, computer engineering, computer science, materials science, and physics.
 Pre-med students are welcome to apply but biomedical assignments are very competitive.
+Applications are then reviewed and final acceptance is offered by the A*STAR research team.

 Students attend classes with international and/or host country students.